bekk/bekk-christmas/post/kotlin/making-games-with-kotlin.md

 }
 ```

+There are two main ways of drawing stuff with LibGDX: Sprites and Shapes.
+We'll be drawing shapes (rectangles) and that require us to set up a LibGDX renderer.
+Since the renderer is a LibGDX component we need to load it in the `create` step of our game adapter.
+With that out of the way lets draw some stuff!

-First things first.
+First things first though.
 We need to clear the screen (`cleanScreen`) so we don't get multiple frames drawn at the same time.
-If we forget to clear the screen we'll just draw stuff on top of other things and it will become a huge mess, you can remove `cleanScreen` to see the result.
+If we forget to clear the screen we'll just draw stuff on top of other things and it will become a huge mess, you can remove `cleanScreen` to see how messy it can get, but I will for sure clear the screen.
 To draw shapes in our game we use [ShapeRenderer](https://libgdx.badlogicgames.com/ci/nightlies/docs/api/com/badlogic/gdx/graphics/glutils/ShapeRenderer.html) from LibGDX combined with the `use` extension function from LibKTX.

 LibKTX has countless of extension functions and this is where some of the magic comes from.
 Using only LibGDX we would have to use start a drawing by `renderer.begin()`, do some drawing, and finishing it up by calling `renderer.end()`.
 LibKTX simplify this and it comes with a huge range of improvements over LibGDX when using Kotlin.
 Check out the [official site](https://libktx.github.io/) for more examples.